hiibolt/KnowledgeBase/pages/Graph Theory.md

 				- ### Spanning Tree
 				  A connected graph turned into a tree using only edges.
 				- ### Rooted Tree
-				  A directed graph with a unique vertext with an inde
+				  A directed graph with a unique vertex with an indegree of zero and all other vertices having an indegree of 1.
 	- ### Complete Graph
 	  Every vertex has an edge to every other vertex
 		- ### Complete Bipartile Graph Km,n